 I went to NYU Film School in New York.
 I’ve been working in animation for 23 years.
 I’ve worked on a mixture of shows and feature films such as “Robot Chicken”, “Family Guy” and “Coraline," to name a few.
 A full list of my work can be found on my IMDB page.
 I don’t have a big list of accolades, but I do have a primetime Emmy award in the category “Individual Achievement in Animation” that I received for an episode of “Robot Chicken."

 What led you to animation, particularly stop motion?

 I think the most influential moment for me was going to a “Spike & Mike” Festival screening when I was in high school and seeing “Creature Comforts.”
 I loved it so much, and was captivated by the stop motion animation.
 I like the charm of stop motion, the feeling of something tangible and real that has been brought to life — flaws and all.

 You've worked on a number of films and TV shows, which did you prefer working on from an artistic standpoint?

 They each have their own merits, but from an artistic standpoint, feature films allow more time to really focus on getting the animation right.
 TV animation tends to have a fast production schedule, and you end up churning out shots.

-Tivoli Audio: How would you describe the spirit of Tivoli, and how did you incorporate that into the short animation?
+How would you describe the spirit of Tivoli Audio, and how did you incorporate that into the short animation?

-Tivoli Audio: Aside from Film and TV, you've ventured off to start your own side project such as marketing content.
+Aside from film and TV, you've ventured off to start your own side projects such as marketing content.
 What were your initial thoughts or intentions to start this new endeavor?